-- Cancer services on the Coast - Fiona successfully lobbied for Sunshine Coast cancer services for public patients with access to private health facilities ahead of public facilities, saving thousands of patient trips to Brisbane.
+- Cancer services on the Coast - Fiona successfully lobbied for public access for Sunshine Coast cancer patients to local treatment, saving thousands of patient trips to Brisbane.

 - State-wide flashing school lights program - Fiona developed this LNP policy as Shadow Transport Minister which was rolled out under the LNP State Government, making school zones safer.

 - As Shadow Transport minister, Fiona drove the introduction of the Alcohol Ignition Interlocks bill as a private member's bill to Parliament to crackdown on drunk drivers.
 Fiona's bill forced the Government to introduce its own law.